Need help? We are available to speak to you 7 days a weekRead More

 Nomination Steps

-• The first step is to check the worker's eligibility; depending on the visa stream, they must have the required work experience, skills, qualifications, documents, and a valid visa status to be eligible.
-Before proceeding, employers must also ensure that they are eligible to nominate and that they are nominating for an eligible occupation.
+• Confirm the worker's eligibility; depending on the visa stream, they must have the required work experience, skills, qualifications, documents, and a valid visa.

-• Next, you can lodge your nomination to the Department through your ImmiAccount.
-Ensure all your supporting documents are accurate, relevant, and updated to avoid unnecessary delays or a negative outcome.
+• Next, lodge your nomination with the Department through your ImmiAccount.
+Ensure all your supporting documents are accurate, relevant, and updated to avoid unnecessary delays.

-• Once the application is complete, pay the required fee to submit it on ImmiAccount.
-It is recommended to register for ImmiAccount notifications, as the Department often requests further information during evaluation, and receiving notifications immediately is key to avoiding processing delays.
+• Once the application is complete, pay the required nomination fee and the applicable Skilling Australians Fund (SAF) levy to submit it on ImmiAccount.
+It is recommended to monitor ImmiAccount notifications, as the Department often requests further information during evaluation, and receiving notifications immediately is key to avoiding processing delays.

 • After submission, you must await the Department's decision.
 Upon approval, you will receive a nomination valid for six months.
 If not, the Department will share the reasons for refusal.